raspberrypilearning/micromine-bitcraft/worksheet.md

     ```

-1. Now click `Flash` to transfer your program on your micro:bit.
+1. Now click `Flash` to transfer your program to your micro:bit.
 1. Test your program.
 The letter `A` should appear on the micro:bit LEDs when the button is pressed.

 ## Connect it to your Raspberry Pi
-Next you will use jumper cables and crocodile clips to connect your micro:bit to a Raspberry Pi - you will connect 2 of the GPIO pins on the Raspberry Pi to the `0` and `1` pins on the micro:bit.
+Next you will use jumper cables and crocodile clips to connect your micro:bit to a Raspberry Pi: you will connect two of the GPIO pins on the Raspberry Pi to the `0` and `1` pins on the micro:bit.

 1. Connect one female-to-male jumper wire to `GPIO 17` pin on the Raspberry Pi
 1. Clip the crocodile clip to the male end of the jumper wire